Skip to content Skip to footer

 Lotus Stem

-With its sweet taste, lotus steam comes with a multitude of health benefits.
+With its sweet taste, lotus stem comes with a multitude of health benefits.
 It contains many essential vitamins, namely Vitamin C, which is known to boost immunity and fight viral infections.
-The root of the vegetable contains zinc, magnesium, iron etc that aid the body in the production of red blood cells.
-It also strengthens the respiratory system and is rich in fibre.
+The root of the vegetable contains zinc, magnesium, iron, etc., that aid the body in the production of red blood cells.
+It also strengthens the respiratory system and is rich in fiber.

 Sweet Potato

-A fibrous, immunity boosting vegetable is making its way as a healthy alternative to the potato due to its benefits – they are loaded with beta-carotene, which is transformed into Vitamin A in our body.
+A fibrous, immunity-boosting vegetable, sweet potato is making its way as a healthy alternative to the potato due to its benefits.
+They are loaded with beta-carotene, which is transformed into Vitamin A in our body.
 This increases resistance to diseases.
-They also help manage lifestyle diseases like Diabetes and manage stress levels due to high levels of magnesium.
-It also possesses anti-inflammatory properties.
+They also help manage lifestyle diseases like diabetes and manage stress levels due to high levels of magnesium.
+Additionally, they possess anti-inflammatory properties.

-How to store: Keeping sweet potatoes in the refrigerator makes it hard and makes it longer to cook, therefore they are best kept in a cool, dark place, and consumed within 2 weeks.
+How to store: Keeping sweet potatoes in the refrigerator makes them hard and prolongs cooking time, so they are best kept in a cool, dark place, and consumed within 2 weeks.

 Pumpkin

-Pumpkins contain antioxidants, such as alpha-carotene and beta-carotene, which is the ideal type of food to consume during monsoons as they reduce the risk of diseases.
-They are highly nutritious and rich in Vitamin A and Vitamin C, that strengthens the immune system.
-It also promotes weight loss as it is low on calories and contains fibre, that benefits the heart.
+Pumpkins contain antioxidants, such as alpha-carotene and beta-carotene, which make them ideal for consumption during monsoons as they reduce the risk of diseases.
+They are highly nutritious and rich in Vitamin A and Vitamin C, which strengthen the immune system.
+Pumpkins also promote weight loss as they are low in calories and contain fiber, benefiting the heart.

 Shiitake Mushrooms

-One of the major benefits of shiitake mushrooms, especially in the monsoons is its ability to boost immunity.
-They are an ideal meat alternative for those practicing vegetarianism or Veganism,, because of their meaty texture.
-They also aid in heart health and several properties of this food have antibacterial, antiviral and antifungal effects.
-Shiitake mushrooms are also rich in Vitamin D, thereby strengthening your bones.
+One of the major benefits of shiitake mushrooms, especially during the monsoons, is their ability to boost immunity.
+They are an ideal meat alternative for those practicing vegetarianism or veganism due to their meaty texture.
+Shiitake mushrooms also aid in heart health and possess antibacterial, antiviral, and antifungal effects.
+They are also rich in Vitamin D, thereby strengthening bones.

-How to store: Storage of shiitake mushrooms depends if they are dry or fresh.
-If purchased fresh, then they can be stored in a paper bag in the refrigerator for upto 2 weeks.
-If purchased dried, they can be stored in the refrigerator, away from moisture.
+How to store: Storage of shiitake mushrooms depends on whether they are dry or fresh.
+If purchased fresh, they can be stored in a paper bag in the refrigerator for up to 2 weeks.
+If purchased dried, they should be stored in the refrigerator, away from moisture.

 Corn

-A starchy vegetable and a cereal grain, corn is rich in fibre, vitamins and minerals.
-It is highly nutritious and when consumed in small quantities, can help balance blood sugar levels.
-Loaded with fibre, it can lower the risk of several diseases, protect against digestive issues.
-It is preferable to consume an organic version of this vegetable, processed corn can in fact elevate blood sugar levels.
+A starchy vegetable and a cereal grain, corn is rich in fiber, vitamins, and minerals.
+It is highly nutritious and, when consumed in small quantities, can help balance blood sugar levels.
+Loaded with fiber, corn can lower the risk of several diseases and protect against digestive issues.
+It is preferable to consume an organic version of this vegetable, as processed corn can elevate blood sugar levels.

-How to store: Keep the husks on your corn; this keeps it from drying out.
-Put it in a zip-lock upto a week.
+How to store: Keep the husks on your corn; this helps prevent it from drying out.
+Store it in a zip-lock bag for up to a week.

-Dharana Wellness Centre, a wellness retreat near Mumbai, focuses on holistic health which includes physical, mental and spiritual balance.
+Dharana Wellness Centre, a wellness retreat near Mumbai, focuses on holistic health, including physical, mental, and spiritual balance.
 One of the main pillars of this eco wellness retreat lies in the farm-to-table food philosophy, which encourages an organic approach to consuming food.
-Fresh produce is picked from the organic farm and is made with slow-cooking techniques.
-As an Ayurvedic healing center in India, Dharana combines the use of an integrative, modern approach for holistic health with Modern diagnostics with traditional practices like Yoga and Ayurveda to ensure a sustainable wellness journey.
+Fresh produce is picked from the organic farm and prepared using slow-cooking techniques.
+As an Ayurvedic healing center in India, Dharana combines an integrative, modern approach for holistic health with modern diagnostics and traditional practices like Yoga and Ayurveda to ensure a sustainable wellness journey.